European Space Agency: Employment

 As of 2023, Many other facilities are operated by national space agencies in close collaboration with the ESA.
 The ESA employs around 2,547 people, and thousands of contractors.
 Initially, new employees are contracted for an expandable four-year term, which is until the organisation's retirement age of 63.
 According to the ESA's documents, the staff can receive myriad of perks, such as financial childcare support, retirement plans, and financial help when migrating.
 The ESA also prevents employees from disclosing any private documents or correspondences to outside parties.
 Ars Technicas 2023 report, which contained testimonies of 18 people, suggested that there is a widespread harassment between management and its employees, especially with its contractors.
 Since the ESA is an international organisation, unaffiliated with any single nation, any form of legal action is difficult to raise against the organisation.

 Security incidents

 On 3 August 1984, the ESA's Paris headquarters were severely damaged and six people were hurt when a bomb exploded.
 It was planted by the far-left armed Action Directe group.

 On 14 December 2015, hackers from Anonymous breached the ESA's subdomains and leaked thousands of login credentials.

+In late December 2025, ESA servers suffered a data breach, the extent and severity of which was disputed.